ivy-llc/ivy/docs/partial_source/contributing/1_the_basics.rst

 and then the PR will either be merged or changes will be requested.
 In order for us to look at the changes you have made, you will then need to request a code review once you have addressed our requested changes.
 We will then take another look, and either merge the PR or request further changes.
-This process then will repeat until either the PR is closed by us or yourslef, or the PR is merged.
+This process then will repeat until either the PR is closed by us or yourself, or the PR is merged.

 If we request changes, you make those changes, but you do not request a code review, then we will not check the changes.
 This is the case even if you comment on the PR.
-This simple process makes it much simpler for us to track where and when attention is needed.
+This simple process makes it much simpler for us to track where and when our attention is needed.

 Note that you cannot request a code review until you have already received at least one review from us.
 All new PRs will receive a code review, so just wait and we will check out and review your newly created PR as soon as possible!
+Your PR will never be closed until we have provided at least code review on it, even if more than 7 days go by.

 Finally, all PRs must give write access to Ivy maintainers of the branch.
 This can be done by checking a tickbox in the lower right corner of the PR.
 This will enable us to quickly fix conflicts, merge with upstream, and get things moving